Logo

 What Are the Best Cryptocurrencies to Stake?

 Picking the right asset is the biggest decision.
-A huge percentage on a dying project still nets you nothing.
+A high percentage on an asset with weak fundamentals may still underperform once market conditions and network-level realities are considered.

-Token prices often move more than your yield when measured in fiat, both up and down.
-Prioritize networks that can weather bear markets and keep building.
+Token prices often move more than the yield measured in fiat, both up and down.
+Look for networks that can operate through bear markets and keep shipping protocol or ecosystem improvements, and review how staking parameters (rewards, lockups, and validator rules) have changed over time.

 CryptocurrencyStaking EligibilityTypical Annual Percentage Yield RangeNotable Risks/Comments